paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 <a id="section-12601"></a>
 ## § 12601.
 National service educational awards
-**(a) Eligibility generally** A participant in a national service program carried out using assistance provided to an applicant under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) shall be eligible for the national service educational award described in division D of this subchapter if the participant—
+**(a) Eligibility generally** A participant in a national service program carried out using assistance provided to an applicant under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) shall be eligible for the national service educational award described in division D if the participant—

 (1) serves in an approved national service position; and